People at the Institute

-Despoina is a first year undergraduate law student at Durham Law School, acting as one of the student representatives, News Editors and the PR Officer for the Durham European Law Institute.
+Despoina is a second year undergraduate law student at Durham Law School, acting as one of the student representatives for the Durham European Law Institute.

 In addition to DELI, Despoina is involved in competitive debating and has competed in tournaments internationally.
 She also participates in pro bono work and is currently a member of the Law School's Outreach Project.

-Louise Oftedal is a first year undergraduate law student at Durham University, acting as one of the student representatives, the Membership Co-ordinator and the Academic and Postgraduate Student Profiles Editor of the Durham European Law Institute.
+Louise Oftedal is a second year undergraduate law student at Durham University, acting as one of the student representatives of the Durham European Law Institute.
 Prior to starting her degree at Durham, Louise attended Viktor Rydbergs Gymnasium in Sweden where she represented the student body as legal advisor on the board of the Student Council.
 She has been involved in youth projects, the Model European Parliament in Stockholm and Model United Nations in Nairobi, and finds particular interest in Human Rights issues.
 Most recently she finalised an Internship at Sekunjalo Investments in Cape Town where she had the privilege of attending the World Economic Forum – Global Agenda Council Meeting 2014 as a rapporteur.

-Nadine is a first year undergraduate Law student at Durham University, acting as one of the first year student representatives and News Editors for Durham European Law Institute and the Deputy Editor of the DELI Blog.
+Nadine is a second year undergraduate Law student at Durham University, acting as one of the second year student representatives for Durham European Law Institute.
 She looks forward to contributing to the blog and attending DELI events.

-Nadine is also the course representative for first year law students and is a member of Lawyers Without Borders.
+Nadine is also the course representative for second year law students and is a member of Lawyers Without Borders.